mag-galaxy/Introduction-to-Data-Science-TTMATCH/README.md

 ## Model Training

 ## Making Predictions
+1. read `test.csv`, do the same replacement on `"actionId"` and `"pointId"`
+2. group testing data with `rally_uid`, padding sequences for them, just like what we do in data preprocessing stage
+3. feed features data to the model, making predictions and saving results
+4. check if length of results equals to rallys in the testing data file
+5. write results into csv, noted that we have to undo the replacement on -1

 ## How to execute?
 place `train.csv`, `test.csv`, `data_preprocessing.py` and `train_model.py` under the same folder, then run instructions below: